corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/network-bootstrapper.md

 The bootstrapper generates a directory and the `node-info` file for Party B. It also places a copy of each nodes’ `node-info` file in the `additional-node-info` directory of every node.
-Any other files in the existing nodes, such a generated keys, will be unaffected.
+Any other files in the existing nodes, such as generated keys, will be unaffected.

 {{< note >}}
 The Network Bootstrapper is intended for test deployments, and can only generate information for nodes collected on